Allied Arts of Whatcom County COVID-19 Response:

 2. Adds $600 to your weekly benefit through July.

-Washington State Arts Commission has created a resource page on the ArtsWA website where you can find the latest agency news and updates, as well as other local and statewide resources.
+Washington State Arts Commission has grants up to $5,000 in CARES Act Funding available for arts organizations Apply now through May 31st.
+They also have a great resource page on the ArtsWA website where you can find the latest agency news and updates, as well as other local and statewide resources.

 Artist Trust COVID-19 Relief Fund Information about grants to WA State artists and how to donate to support this fund